wumzie7/LITA_CapstoneProject1_Documentation/README.md

 ```
 EDA involved the exploring of the Data to answer some questions about the Data such as;
-- What is the overall sales trend?
-- Which product are top sellers?
 - What is the total sales by product?
 - What is the total sales by region?
 - What is the total sales by month?